wonmaungthein/google-developer-challenge-scholarship/README.md

-# google-developer-challenge-scholarship
+# Google-developer-challenge-scholarship
-This is my practice repo
+This is my practice repo.